Walk the Trails of Tenerife

 Distance: 5.5 miles (9km)

 Teide National Park is a paradise for geology lovers, and this walk is no exception.
-We’ll walk over the pumice stones of Montaña Blanca volcano, which are light and porous, discovering the tiny fragments of black, heavier obsidian glass and ‘the eggs of Teide’.
+Starting at El Portillo Visitor Centre and its Botanical Garden, we walk over the pumice stones of Montaña Blanca volcano, light and porous, discover the tiny fragments of the black, heavier obsidian glass, and discover “the eggs of Teide”.
+We learn about Guanche’s use of these region and resources and hear about expeditions to the top of Mount Teide over the last centuries.
+A bus transfer to Roques de García area shows a great contrast of volcanic materials and landscapes.

 Option 2 - Guajara Mountain Loop